Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

      - collect the type script hash
    - filter out duplicates
    - output the unique type script hashes
  - `TypeScript :: (transaction_kernel_mast_hash : Digest) ⟶ ∅` Authenticates the correct evolution of all UTXOs of a given type.
 The concrete program value depends on the token types involved in the transaction.
 For Neptune's native currency, Neptune Coins, the type script asserts that *a)* all output amounts are positive, and *b)* the sum of all input amounts is greater than or equal to the fee plus the sum of all output amounts.
+Every type script whose hash was returned by `CollectTypeScripts` must halt gracefully.

 All subprograms can be proven individually given access to the transaction's witness.